 - 3 ounces cheddar

 I do think that the base cheese should be very melty, hence the reason why I used swiss as the base.
 So just keep that in mind.
 And add others for depth of flavor.
+The easiest way to tackle the task of shredding cheese, is to utilize your food processor!
+Make sure the insert that shreds is on top and push the cheese through the machine!

 How to Make Creamy Baked Four Cheese Macaroni and Cheese